davidpfister/benchmark.f/README.md

 use the '--%' as follows: `fpm --% @build`.
 This is linked to the following [issue](https://github.com/urbanjost/M_CLI2/issues/19))

-Building with ifort requires to specify the compiler name(gfortran by default)
+Building with ifort requires to specify the compiler name (gfortran by default)
 ```cmd
 fpm @build --compiler ifort
 ```
-Alternatively, the compiler can be set using fpm environmental variables.
+Alternatively, the compiler can be set using fpm environment variables.
 ```cmd
 set FPM_FC=ifort
 ```

-Besides the build command, several command are also available
+Besides the build command, several commands are also available:
 ```cmd
 @pretiffy
 system fprettify .\examples\ -r --case 1 1 1 1 -i 4 --strict-indent --enable-replacements --strip-comments --c-relations